khiner/flowgrid/README.md

 Prototyping the new stack for FlowGrid.
 Still actively building this.

-_Old version [here](https://github.com/khiner/flowgrid), with an out-of-date demo gif and in general disarray.
-Planning on making that solid in what it does soon (without adding any new features), but got carried away having fun laying foundations for a new [**Stack**](#stack), aimed at helping me be more productive._

 Focusing here on making it easier to stay in flow state while using _and creating_ the app.
 * Keeping full clean-and-build times low
 * Keeping rebuild times low after edits of commonly imported headers